named-data/NDN-packet-spec/tlv.rst

 Type-Length-Value (TLV) Encoding
 --------------------------------

 Each NDN packet is encoded in a Type-Length-Value (TLV) format.
-NDN Interest and Data packets are distinguished by the type value in the first and outmost TLV\ :sub:`0`\ .
+NDN Interest and Data packets are distinguished by the type number in the first and outmost TLV\ :sub:`0`\ .

 An NDN packet is mainly a collection of TLVs inside TLV\ :sub:`0`\ .
 Some TLVs may contain sub-TLVs, and each sub-TLV may also be further nested.
 A guiding design principle is to keep the order of TLV\ :sub:`i`\ s deterministic, and keep the level of nesting as small as possible to minimize both processing overhead and chances for errors.